zhoukang12321/HSG_VN/README.md

 Once the installation is complete, we need to copy the files from **Detic** to the **hsg** directory.

-The HSG_VN2 file directory should be:
+The HSG_VN file directory should be:
 ```
-HSG_VN2
+HSG_VN
 ├── checkpoints
 │   ├── lit-llama
 │   ├── llama